coneypo/acrn-hypervisor/doc/tutorials/Q-A.rst

 .. code-block:: none

-    Change the Config °∞Secure Boot -> no check°±.
+    Change the Config ‚ÄúSecure Boot -> no check‚Äù.

     Details: How to modify this  parameter:

-    a: Press °∞F2°± to enter the interface when bootup the NUC
+    a: Press ‚ÄúF2‚Äù to enter the interface when bootup the NUC

-    b: No check °∞Secure Boot°± on the °∞Boot°± option
+    b: No check ‚ÄúSecure Boot‚Äù on the ‚ÄúBoot‚Äù option

 Q2.
-What°Øs about ACRN Android guest partition?
+What‚Äôs about ACRN Android guest partition?
 Whether can use fastboot to flash Android some system or data?

 .. code-block:: none

-   It°Øs one big image file, Android guest has a lot of partition on this Image file;
+   It‚Äôs one big image file, Android guest has a lot of partition on this Image file;

    Yes